Table of Contents

 Health Insurance

-Since personal injury claims take time, your insurance provider will often pay for your damages while you wait to recover compensation.
-With subrogation, they can eventually be paid back by the responsible party.
-As such, you must check your health insurance policy very carefully.
-Lastly, to keep entire settlements from being used up as reimbursement, hire reliable injury lawyers to protect your rights to the damages you can recover.
+Since personal injury claims take time, your insurance provider will often pay for your damages while you pursue compensation.
+With subrogation, they can eventually be reimbursed by the responsible party.
+As such, check your health insurance policy carefully.
+Lastly, to learn whether it’s possible to reduce how much of a potential settlement is used up for reimbursement, you could ask injury lawyers to explain your rights to the damages you’re seeking.

 Uninsured/Underinsured Motorist (UM/UIM) Coverage

-Uninsured/underinsured motorist (UM/UIM) coverage allows you to get compensation from your provider.
-You can recover compensatory damages up to your policy limit following a motor vehicle accident caused by another person.
-This includes chiropractic adjustments not covered by standard health insurance plans.
+Uninsured/underinsured motorist (UM/UIM) coverage allows you to pursue compensation from your provider.
+You can seek compensatory damages up to your policy limit following a motor vehicle accident caused by another person.
+This could include chiropractic adjustments not covered by standard health insurance plans.

 UM coverage can pay for your medical bills and other damages if the at-fault driver has no insurance or if you’re injured in a hit-and-run accident and the driver is nowhere to be found.
 Meanwhile, UIM can provide secondary insurance if the liable driver has insufficient insurance.

 While drivers are not obligated to acquire it, California insurers are required to offer the coverage.
-The injury attorneys at Arash Law strongly advise getting these coverages to protect you in an accident better.
-It’s also worth noting that subrogation applies not only to MedPay and health insurance but also to UMC/UIM.
+The injury attorneys at Arash Law may consider this coverage as an alternative option for seeking compensation after an accident.
+It’s also worth noting that subrogation applies not only to MedPay and health insurance but also to UM/UIM.
+If you recently incurred injuries or property damage in a road crash caused by an uninsured, underinsured, or hit-and-run driver, our car accident lawyers can help you explore whether you could seek compensation from these optional coverages.

 Medical Lien

-While you wait for the outcome of your personal injury claim, you can get chiropractic care through a medical lien.
+While you wait for the outcome of your personal injury claim, you may be able to get chiropractic care through a medical lien.
 A lien allows you to receive medical treatment without upfront costs, which is especially helpful if you don’t have health insurance or can’t afford hospital bills.
-At the same time, it gives medical providers the right to get paid from your future settlement or award once your case settles.
+At the same time, it gives medical providers the right to get paid from your future settlement or award if your case settles in this manner.
 Not all medical providers will work with this legal agreement.

 You must remember, though, that insurance adjusters often don’t consider chiropractic care necessary.
-Even when you have a valid claim warranting a larger amount, you can expect them to prioritize their business interests.
-They might downplay your injuries and dispute your claim.
-Dealing with large insurance companies is daunting, but you can hire skilled personal injury lawyers to level the playing field.
-They are skilled at negotiating with insurance companies and will advocate aggressively for your needs and interests.
+Even when you have a valid claim warranting a larger amount, the necessity of this treatment may be disputed, as it is not typically covered by health insurance.
+Dealing with large insurance companies to resolve such issues can be daunting, but you can hire personal injury lawyers to assist you.
+They are skilled at negotiating with insurance companies and can work to advocate for your needs and interests.

 Out-Of-Pocket Payment